akalnay/Determination/ReadMe.md

 }

 [Test]
 // This test provides a consistent date-time value to the method being tested.
 The test will
-// always provide the same result regardless of when it runs. public void WhenTheGetTodaysDateAsTextMethodIsInvoked_ThenTheResultIsTodaysDateFormatedAsAStringWithTheFormatYearMonthDay() {
+// always provide the same result regardless of when it runs.
+The test passes if the value
+// returned by the GetTodaysDate() method is the expected text representation of the date
+// provided.
+public void WhenTheGetTodaysDateAsTextMethodIsInvoked_ThenTheResultIsTodaysDateFormatedAsAStringWithTheFormatYearMonthDay()
+{
     // A real program might retrieve the date from the operating system by using: